JDD, Librarian

 So, we probably can trust the filesystem metadata in this case.

 As I recall, I was unable back then to get the text to blink properly.
 I'm still not sure why that was.
-I've updated it with some javascript and it now blinks the way I wanted it to back in 1998.
+I've updated it with a CSS animation and it now blinks the way I wanted it to back in 1998.
 I left the <blink> tag in the HTML for that late 90s authenticity however.

 Although I haven't used it in many years, I was happy to learn today that Arachnophilia still exists and is still being actively maintained by its creator, Paul Lutus.
 Arachnophilia was really helpful when I was learning to code HTML, all those years ago.
 (Software-wise, Paul Lutus is better known as the author of Apple Writer, a popular word-processing program for the Apple II.
 The rest of his CV isn't too shabby either.)